Welcome to Chapel Lawn Village Hall, South Shropshire...

-There is a well equipped kitchen, housing a new dishwasher and fridge and this can be soundproofed from the main hall with a new roller blind.
+There is a well equipped kitchen, housing a commercial dishwasher and fridge and this can be soundproofed from the main hall with a roller blind.

 The exterior has also recently been improved with level tarmac and two solid picnic benches for fine weather use.

 *** We have a hearing loop installed and if you have any access need, please not hesitate to contact Christine or phone 01547 530258 ***